aminsh87/Master-thesis/README.md

 in reservoir modeling.
-By adopting this methodology, we hope to contribute to a more accessible and effective means of understanding and managing reservoir dynamics for engineers making timely decisions. this is the primary version.
+By adopting this methodology, we hope to contribute to a more accessible and effective means of understanding and managing reservoir dynamics for engineers making timely decisions.

+This is the primary version.

 Amin Sheikhoushaghi, 7th Feb,2024

+Checked at 13h46 by Imran Haider